fireice-uk/xmr-stak/README.md

 ```

-#### Usage on Linux (Debian-based distros)
+## Compile on Linux (Debian-based distros)

+### GNU Compiler
 ```
     sudo apt-get install libmicrohttpd-dev libssl-dev cmake build-essential cmake .
-    make
+    make install
 ```

-GCC version 5.1 or higher is required for full C++11 support.
+- GCC version 5.1 or higher is required for full C++11 support.
 CMake release compile scripts, as well as CodeBlocks build environment for debug builds is included.

-To do a static build for a system without gcc 5.1+
+### To do a static build for a system without gcc 5.1+
 ```
-    cmake -DCMAKE_BUILD_TYPE=STATIC
+    cmake -DCMAKE_BUILD_TYPE=STATIC .
-    make
+    make install
 ```
 Note - cmake caches variables, so if you want to do a dynamic build later you need to specify '-DCMAKE_BUILD_TYPE=RELEASE'

+You can find a complete compile guide under [Advanced Compile Options](#advanced-compile-options).

 #### CPU mining performance